robiwan1/virt-run/README.md

 # virt-run
-start DOMAIN with VM-name, or
+start DOMAIN with VM-name, or<br>
-create a VM/DOMAIN with VM-dir, or extract and create a VM with VM-arch.<br>
+create a VM/DOMAIN with VM-dir, or<br>
+extract and create a VM with VM-arch.<br>
-VM-arch can be: RAR,ZIP,TAR,OVA,TGZ
+VM-arch can be: RAR,ZIP,TAR,OVA,TGZ<br>
 #
 20200629,ha: added --clock option...<br>
 20200813,ha: run RUNME if found in VM-dir<br>